MercuryRising/redis-doc/topics/faq.md

 In other words your limit is likely the available memory in your system.

-## What Redis means actually?
+## What does Redis actually mean?

 It means REmote DIctionary Server.

-## Why did you started the Redis project?
+## Why did you start the Redis project?

 Originally Redis was started in order to scale [LLOOGG][lloogg].
 But after I got the basic server working I liked the idea to share the work with other guys, and Redis was turned into an open source project.